 The volumetric charge is associated with how much water you use.
 We charge for each “unit” of water that goes through your meter.
 A Camrosa “unit” is one hundred cubic feet (HCF), or 748 gallons.
 Everyone in the District pays the same amount for potable water—except for residential potable water users, whose first 12 units are priced at a discount.
 This “Tier 1” is what the Board of Directors determined was a basic amount of water necessary for indoor and outdoor uses at the standard house in the District service area.
 Thirteen units and above are in Tier 2, charged at the same amount as every other potable water use in the District.

-The volumetric rate is going up in July, but the fixed rate is going down for some users, so how much your water bill will change come July depends on what percentage of your monthly bill is fixed versus volumetric.
+The volumetric rate went up July 1, but the fixed rate is going down for some users, so how much your water bill will change depends on what percentage of your monthly bill is fixed versus volumetric.

 The other component of many of our customers’ bills is the sewer charge.
 This is a fixed fee of $33.49 per month and covers the cost of operating and maintaining the sanitary sewer system and the Camrosa Water Reclamation Facility, where we transform wastewater into recycled water, which is used by agricultural customers and CSUCI for irrigation.
 (Master-metered communities, such as Leisure Village and CSUCI, pay for sewer based on the equivalent dwelling units, or EDUs, in the community.
 This is also a fixed charge every month.)